jelic98/cv/index.md

 __Founder__
 `Sep 2018 - Now`

-Founded company for designing and selling clothing popular among young Balkan population.
+Founded a company for designing and selling clothing popular among young Balkan population.
 One of the reasons for starting this journey is to generate passive income.
 Decided to automate most of the processes of e-commerce.
 For that purposes, cracked the official [Post of Serbia’s application](https://play.google.com/store/apps/details?id=rs.assecosee.pttandroidapp) and got access to private API which is then used to ship the package at the click of a button.